ayush-jangir1/Machine-Learning-and-Data-Science/README.md

 Description: Clustering of the Iris dataset into distinct groups using the K-Means algorithm.
 11. Linear Regression without Libraries
 Notebook: linear-regression-without-using-libraries.ipynb
-Description: Step-by-step implementation of linear regression from scratch without using external libraries. and many more incoming.......
-PS. - some of them are my collge assignments too.